zulucmd/zulu/shell_completions.md

 $ helm s[tab][tab]
 search  show  status
 ```
-**Note**: Zulu's default `completion` command uses bash completion V2.
-If for some reason you need to use bash completion V1, you will need to implement your own `completion` command.

 ## Zsh completions

 Zulu supports native zsh completion generated from the root `zulu.Command`.